 Don’t Cry Over Burnt Cream

 Crème brûlée (literally “burnt cream”) begins its short life as a custard—a sweetened mixture of cream and egg yolks that’s heated until it thickens.
 It’s then usually poured into shallow, single-serving ceramic dishes called ramekins and chilled until it becomes firm.
 But unlike similar custard dishes such as flan and crème caramel, crème brûlée undergoes an extra finishing step.
 The top surface is sprinkled with sugar and then subjected to intense heat for a few seconds to caramelize it, thus forming a thin, crispy crust.

 Although it is possible to use a broiler as the source of heat, the results tend to be uneven, and the inside of the crème brûlée often warms up, which is not the desired effect.
 So professional chefs typically use a blowtorch to melt the sugar, creating a nicely browned surface.
-Another approach requires a tool called a salamander that consists of a heavy metal disk attached to a long handle.
+Another approach requires a tool called a salamander, which consists of a heavy metal disk attached to a long handle.
 After heating the disk over a burner, you place it on (or just above) the sugar to caramelize it.

 What makes a crème brûlée’s crust special, though, is not just its appearance but its sound.
 When I hear the distinctive “snap” of a spoon breaking through the crust of a well-made crème brûlée to reveal the creamy goodness underneath, I always smile and sigh as though I’ve witnessed something magical.
 If Bernard Pivot (or James Lipton) asked me what sound or noise I love, that would be the first thing I’d think of.
 It’s just one of those things.

 Pass the Torch